zedlopez/ifm/The Recipe Book.md

 (etc.)
 ```

-in a story in which most items have unique flavor descriptions.
+in a story in which most items have unique flavour descriptions.
 In that situation, it may be more sensible to overhaul the design of the action: create a new text property for things, and revise "tasting" so that it now consults this property:

 ``` inform7
 The block tasting rule is not listed in any rulebook.